 About Loyola University Chicago

 Founded in 1870 as St. Ignatius College, Loyola University Chicago is home to 11 schools and colleges, including the Marcella Niehoff School of Nursing.
-Operating several campuses in the Chicago area, we’re the largest Jesuit, Catholic university in the country―and the only one in the Windy City.
+14 schools, colleges and institutes, we’re the largest Jesuit, Catholic university in the country ― and the only one in Chicago.

 - Bob Newhart, actor and comedian

-- Charles D. Connor, president and CEO of the American Lung Association
+- Charles D. Connor, former president and CEO of the American Lung Association

-- Francesca Maher Edwardson, CEO of the American Red Cross of Greater Chicago
+- Francesca Maher Edwardson, former CEO of the American Red Cross of Greater Chicago

 - Ian Brennan, co-creator, co-writer and co-executive producer for “Glee”

-- Mary Tolan, founder and CEO of Accretive Health, Inc.
+- Mary Tolan, founder and former CEO of Accretive Health, Inc.